Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 Most Serene Sovereign, Grand Duke, most gracious sir!

-And the signature:
+And signature:

-your his imperial majesty the most humble slave Mikhailo Lomonosov.
+your his Imperial Majesty the most humble slave Mikhailo Lomonosov.

-social stratification society, the inequality that existed in Russia for several centuries was reflected in the system of official appeals.
+Social stratification society, the inequality that existed in Russia for several centuries was reflected in the system of official appeals.

 You may not be a poet, but you must be a citizen!

 Be a citizen!
-Serving art, Live for the good of your neighbor (I.A.
+Serving art, live for the good of your neighbor (I.A.
 Nekrasov)

-The results of the observations were: young woman– 25 people grandma, granny(from 20 to 25 years old) - 7, darling - 3, female– 10, mother(from 30 to 35 years old) - 6, little sister– 1, aunt, aunt(teenagers) - 7, respected(elderly person) - 1, saleswoman - 3.
+The result of the observations was as follows: young woman– 25 people, grandma, grandma(from 20 to 25 years) – 7, darling - 3, woman– 10, mother(from 30 to 35 years) – 6, little sister– 1, aunt, aunty(teenagers) – 7, dear(elderly person) – 1, saleswoman - 3.

 What else to read